European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment: Background

 The origins of the Conventions date to a proposal by Jean-Jacques Gautier in 1976.
 Gautier was the founder of the Swiss Committee against Torture.
 He was inspired by the International Committee of the Red Cross (ICRC), who conducted visits to places where prisoners of war were held.
 He suggested that the conditions of prisoners were improved.
 However, the ICRC (at the time) had the power to conduct such visits only in case of international armed conflict between states parties to the Geneva Conventions.
 Gautier thus proposed to extend this system of visits to include all other places where individuals are deprived of their liberty, such as prisons, police stations, psychiatric institutions and remand centres.
 This proposal then formed the basis of a draft which would eventually become the International Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment.
 The draft was submitted in April 1980 to be evaluated by the Commission on Human Rights, the body which would come to draft the UN Convention.

 Gautier's ideas were then taken by the Council of Europe to be realised, at least at the regional level.
 Eventually, in June 1983, a report was produced with a draft European Convention on the Protection of Detainees from Torture and from Cruel, Inhuman or Degrading Treatment or Punishment.
 The report was accepted by the Consultative Assembly in September 1983.
 Several years of debate followed, including discussions regarding the views of the European Commission and Court of Human Rights.
-An agreed draft was finally concluded in June 1986, which was transmitted to the Committee of Ministers, who ultimately adopted it on June 26, 1987.
-It was opened for signature on November 26, 1987.
+An agreed draft was finally concluded in June 1986, which was transmitted to the Committee of Ministers, who ultimately adopted it on 26 June 1987.
+It was opened for signature on 26 November 1987.
 At the time, the convention was signed by all of the 21 member states of the Council of Europe.

-As of 2020, it has been signed by all 47 member states of the council.
+As of 2020, it has been signed by 46 from 47 member states of the council.
 It is also open for accession by non-member States.
+In September 2025 Russia left the convention.